keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

 * You will work together with other team members on projects throughout your time in the office.

 ### Outside the Office
-* This role has some contact with outside offices.
-IT, Registrar, and HR are offices that you may need to contact for information on HubSpot.
+* This role has some contact with outside offices at SEBTS.
+IT, Financial Aid, Registrar, and HR are offices that you may need to contact for information on HubSpot.
 * With the development of pathways/pipelines, this role also has contact with members of IMB, NAMB, and NC Baptists.
 These are our denominational partners and we are seeking to build sending pathways in tandem with these organizations.
+* This role also has contact with HubSpot, from contract teams, to success and aid teams, to troubleshooting teams.
+All of these offices at HubSpot are here to help you in this role, pointing you in the right direction and to articles that may help with your issues and needs.

 ## References
 List any frequently used documents, books, websites, or regulations that are essential to your job.
 Include links or a printout.
 Highlight important sections.